scando1993/thingsboard.github.io/docs/user-guide/install/docker.md

 You can detach from session terminal with `Ctrl-p` `Ctrl-q` - the container will keep running in the background.

-To reattach to the terminal (to see ThingsBoard logs) run:
+To reattach to the terminal (to see Pacificsoft logs) run:

 ```
 $ docker attach mytb